adamaske/CPP_Template/README.md

 # CPP_Template
 This is a C++ template project.
 It implements some generic functionality for fast startup of new projects of different kinds.

-The vendor folder contains third-party packages.
+The vendor folder contains third-party packages : GLFW, IMGUI, GLAD, GLEW, EIGEM, GLM,

 - [Building](#building)
 - [Running](#running)
 - [Configuration](#configuration)